What We Look for in a Freshman Applicant

 The Redesigned SAT

 In spring 2016, the College Board released the redesigned SAT test, which includes an optional essay section.
-Stony Brook will begin accepting submission of redesigned SAT exam scores from applicants seeking entry in spring 2017 and fall 2017.
+Stony Brook will accept redesigned SAT exam scores from applicants seeking entry in spring 2018 and fall 2018.

 Here's what you need to know about the new SAT and the admissions process at Stony Brook.